-What do online advertisers want more than anything?
+What do online advertisers want more than anything else?
 Lots of conversions.
 When we get conversions, we pat ourselves on the back and add them to the success pile so that we can keep count.

 As our successful conversion number rises, we feel happier, but conversion analysis should really go a lot deeper than this if we are looking to find ways of making more people convert on a regular basis and turn our happiness into online marketing euphoria.

-If we only ever measure the amount of successful conversions, we only ever get access to half of the data and this kind of analysis is seriously lacking in so many respects.
+If we only ever measure the amount of successful conversions, we only ever get access to half of the data.
+This approach to conversion analysis is seriously lacking in so many respects.
 Analyzing and having access to the amount of “almost conversions” that occur on your site is even more valuable in some ways than knowing how many people have actually converted.

 If you know how many people almost converted, you can use this data to develop ways of remarketing and making those people follow through to full conversion the next time.